 As Thanksgiving approaches, I’d like to give thanks for the Kraft Caramel Bits which have saved us from the job of unwrapping individual candies.
 The task is tedious in and of itself, but what drives me crazy is how the wrappers always find their way to the floor, where a dog will inevitably be waiting.
 Next thing you know you have a dog bite from trying to fish a wrapper out of tightly clenched canine jaws.

-These are kind of like the classic “Caramelitas” which call for caramel sundae sauce, but of course I used caramel bits for a firmer, harder, center.
-With the coconut, toasted nuts, and chocolate, these bake into a thick, chewy, candy-like bar which I really like.
-If you chill them, make sure to bring them to room temperature before serving or you may break a tooth.
+These are kind of like the classic "Caramelitas" which call for caramel sundae sauce, but I used the bits for a firmer, harder, center.
+With the coconut, toasted nuts, and chocolate, these bake into a thick, chewy, candy-like bar which we really like.
+If you chill oat bars, make sure to bring them to room temperature before serving or you may break a tooth.